harveymilk/yt_summarizer/README.md

 ## Using it

 1. Open any YouTube video (make sure it has a transcript).
-2. Click the extension icon.
-   *That’s it:* a ChatGPT tab pops up, the formatted prompt appears, and the message is sent :)
+2. Click the extension icon and... *That’s it:* a ChatGPT tab pops up, the formatted prompt appears, and the message is sent :)

 ---